 Torrance Weekend Getaway Guide – Torrance is located in the South Bay of Los Angeles.
-Here you will find the third largest mall in America, a beautiful yet uncrowded beach, and tons of restaurants & bakeries any foodie should take their palate to.
+In Torrance, you will find the third largest mall in America, a beautiful yet uncrowded beach, and tons of restaurants & bakeries any foodie should take their palate to.

-On our Torrance Weekend Getaway Guide is a list of Torrance Hotels, Torrance Restaurants to Try, and Fun Things to Do in Torrance to help guide you when looking for a weekend getaway destination near LA.
-Check it all below.
+Our Torrance Weekend Getaway Guide is a list of Torrance Hotels, Torrance Restaurants to Try, and Fun Things to Do in Torrance to help guide you when looking for a weekend getaway destination near LA.

 disclosure: Thanks to Torrance for sponsoring this post.
 All suggestions, opinions, and itinerary are our own.

 TORRANCE WEEKEND GETAWAY GUIDE